shameereranhikath/PythonWebApp/README.md

 # PythonWebApp
 A sample web page using python and Sql lite

-This project is developed using the Pycharm
+This project is developed using the Pycharm IDE

 Download the project and import the project into pycharm